 Florida’s coastal areas, especially uplands adjacent to water, often have a rich history of human settlement.
 Human activity within CHAP and Charlotte Harbor Preserve State Park dates back to the Archaic period, 10,500 – 3,000 B.P.
 There are hundreds of historic or archaeological sites recorded in the Florida Master Site File within or immediately adjacent (i.e., within 50 meters or 164 feet) to CHAP.
 Most are within CHAP boundaries.
 However, much of the area has not been surveyed, and it is expected there are still unrecorded sites located along the coastline of the uplands, on islands and in inundated areas.
 These historic sites include Native American and European encampments, villages and shipwrecks, along with prehistoric shell kitchen middens.

 While there are many recorded sites, the prehistoric cultural sequence for the coastal areas around CHAP still is incompletely understood, particularly the earlier pre-ceramic occupations.
-Part of the problem centers on the fact that there has been an overall 30 to 50 meter rise in sea level in the past 10,000 to 12,000 years.
-Thus, the majority of the coastal sites from these earliest periods lie on the bottom of the Gulf of Mexico and the extensive bay system comprising the aquatic preserves.
+Part of the problem centers on the fact that there has been an overall 30- to 50-meter rise in sea level in the past 10,000 to 12,000 years.
+Thus, the majority of the coastal sites from these earliest periods lie on the bottom of the Gulf of Mexico and the extensive bay system of the aquatic preserves.

 Wildlife Habitat Description: